nike4613/BeatSaber-IPA-Reloaded/docs/articles/start-dev.md

 that the file that will be loaded from will be `UserData/Demo Plugin.json` for our demo plugin.
 You can, however, control both of those by applying attributes to the <xref:IPA.Config.Config> parameter, namely <xref:IPA.Config.Config.NameAttribute> to control the name, and
 <xref:IPA.Config.Config.PreferAttribute> to control the type.
 If the type preferences aren't registered though, it will just fall back to JSON.

+The config's behaviour can be found either later here, or in the remarks section of
+<xref:IPA.Config.Stores.GeneratedExtension.Generated``1(IPA.Config.Config,System.Boolean)>.

 At this point, your main plugin file should look something like this: